virtmerlin/mglab-share-eks/demos/00-setup-cloud9/demo.md

 ## 00-setup-cloud9

 #### GIVEN:
   - An AWS Account
-  - An IAM user with admin permissions in that account
+  - An IAM user with admin permissions in that AWS account
   - A bash capable mac or pc with the AWS cli installed

 #### WHEN:
-  - Launch the 2 Cloudformation stacks in the pre-reqs folder
+  - Launch the 2 CloudFormation stacks in the pre-reqs folder

 #### THEN:
-  - I will get a best practices AWS VPC ready for EKS Clusters that all other demos will use
+  - I will get a best practices AWS VPC ready for EKS Clusters that other demos may use
-  - I will get a Cloud9 IDE/Desktop to be used in other demos
+  - I will get a Cloud9 IDE/Desktop to be used in all other demos

 #### SO THAT:
   - I can run demos from this repo on the Cloud9 IDE instance